searchdiscovery/client-kenvue-ga4-dl-spec/docs/events/content/select_content.md

 Fire whenever a user clicks on a content link found in a list that forwards the user to the content page.
 List types include card collections, search results, carousels, and other similar components.

-This event is to be used to understand how content is being engaged with in regard to the lists they are a part of.
-If you are looking to report on how much a piece of content was engaged with and want/need to know the list information, you must use "select_content"  in your GA4 report as your event and NOT "[view_content](../../events/content/view_content.md)".
-This is because "[view_content](../../events/content/view_content.md)" will not have associated list information.

 Pairs with the following event:
 - [View Content List](../../events/content/view_content_list.md)